”Cecilia is extremely musical and living proof that it’s always possible to pursue unusual ideas.” – The Strad, 2018

 Zilliacus’ leadership is characterized by an open and spirited inducement to creative processes.
 She has played a large role in the inflow of Nordic and European composers to Stockholm and Finland.

-Among the composers who have written expressly for Cecilia Zilliacus and for the string trio ZilliacusPerssonRaitinen are B Tommy Andersson, Dai Fujikura, Mats Larsson Gothe, Fredrik Hedelin, Madeleine Isaksson, Daniel Nelson, Mika Pelo, Sven-David Sandström and Lotta Wennäkoski.
+Among the composers who have written expressly for Cecilia Zilliacus and for the string trio ZilliacusPerssonRaitinen are B Tommy Andersson, Dai Fujikura, Mats Larsson Gothe, Fredrik Hedelin, Daniel Nelson.
+Mika Pelo, Sven-David Sandström and Lotta Wennäkoski.

 Cecilia Zilliacus received her education in Stockholm and Cologne.
-She is a professor at the Royal College of Music in Stockholm and a member of the Royal Swedish Academy of Music.
-Her violin of many years is a N. Gagliano from the Järnåker Foundation.
+She is a professor at the Royal College of Music in Stockholm and a member of the Royal Swedish Academic of Music.
+Her violin of many years is an N. Gagliano from the Järnåker Foundation.

 Zilliacus’ career took off in 1997 with her victory in the Royal Swedish Academic of Music’s prestigious competition the Soloist Prize as well as first prize in the Nordic Soloist Biennial in Trondheim.
 Moreover, in 1997-1998, she was designated Artist in Residence at Sweden’s public radio.
 In the season of 2001-2002 she was selected as Sweden’s representative in the international Rising Star project – a collaboration between Stockholm Concert Hall, Kölner Philharmonie, Carnegie Hall New York, Concertgebouw Amsterdam, Konzerthaus Wien and other leading concert houses across the globe.